rtstewart/git_practice/README.md

 Then, I will add here steps taken to achieve that.<br>
 This is edited on GitHub so I can try pulling.<br>

+___

+***The "apprentice" branch:***

-This is only visible on the branch "apprentice":
+This is only visible on the branch "apprentice".
-Now, I created new branch "apprentice", and edited `conf` file to set up remote branch for it.<br>
+Now, I created new branch "apprentice", and edited `config` file to set up remote branch for it.<br>

+It all works, pushing and pulling, for this branch.